-A. Refer to Drawings for additional requirements for temporary protection.
+- A. Refer to Drawings for additional requirements for temporary protection. - B. Refer to the Attachment ICRA Policy #125-54 for infection control barriers, closures and other requirements.

-A. Section 01330 - Submittal Procedures.
+- A. Section 01330 Submittal Procedures. - B. Attachment ICRA Policy #125-54.

 - A. Temporary Utilities: At earliest feasible time, when acceptable to WHFD AND/OR PROJECT MANAGER.
-Manager change over from use of temporary service to use of permanent service. - Temporary Use of Permanent Facilities: Installer of each permanent service shall assume responsibility for operation, maintenance, and protection of each permanent service during its use as a construction facility before Owner's acceptance, regardless of previously assigned responsibilities. - B. Conditions of Use: The following conditions apply to use of temporary services and facilities by all parties engaged in the Work: - 1.
+Manager change over from use of temporary service to use of permanent service. - 1.
+Temporary Use of Permanent Facilities: Installer of each permanent service shall assume responsibility for operation, maintenance, and protection of each permanent service during its use as a construction facility before Owner's acceptance, regardless of previously assigned responsibilities. - B. Conditions of Use: The following conditions apply to use of temporary services and facilities by all parties engaged in the Work: - 1.
 Keep temporary services and facilities clean and neat. - 2.
 Relocate temporary services and facilities as required by progress of the Work.